samplchallenges/SAMPL7/README.md

 ### The cyclodextrin derivatives challenge

 The Gilson lab is measuring binding of two guests to ten different hosts, comprising beta-cyclodextrin as well as nine different cyclodextrin derivatives which have a single functional group added at one location around the rim of the cavity.
 Binding is being characterized via ITC and NMR.
 The two guest compounds (R-rimantadine and trans-4-methylcyclohexanol) overlap with those used in the TrimerTrip and GDCC challenges.
+[Full details](host_guest_description.md) are available.

 ## LICENSE